dyavorsky/how-to-r-pkg/README.md

 - If you are using just a few functions from another package, put that package name in the `Imports:` field in the `DESCRIPTION` file, and then call those functions using `::` (e.g., `bayesm::breg()`)
 - If you are using certain functions repeatedly, you can avoid `::` with `@importFrom pkg fun` as a roxygen comment
-- If you use many functions from a package repeatedly, then as a last resort, use `@ import pkg` as a roxygen comment
+- If you use many functions from a package repeatedly, then as a last resort, use `@import pkg` as a roxygen comment

 ## C++